 - 1. Verify that the Pilot LED is on. - 2.
 Verify that the flowmeter indicates a flow rate of approximately 1.0 SCFH.
 If necessary use the sensor flow control valve to adjust the flow rate to 1.0 SCFH.
-Turn the valve's knob counterclockwise to increase the flow and clockwise to decrease the flow. - 3.
-Verify a display reading of 0 ppm at the controller.
+Turn the valve's knob clockwise to increase the flow and counterclockwise to decrease the flow. - 3.
+Verify a display reading of 0 %LEL for the combustible channel and 0 ppm for the hydrogen sulfide channel at the controller.
 Investigate significant changes in the display reading.